 Create a Study Timetable

 A timetable can help plan and follow their study routine diligently.
 A well-prepared timetable can allow candidates to work on their weaker sections and allot time for NEET mock test and evaluation.
 It will also create a sense of seriousness and discipline in a candidate’s NEET preparation.
 Here are some easy steps that candidates can follow to prepare a NEET time table.

 Practice NEET sample papers and previous years’ question papers

 One of the greatest challenges for any entrance exam is the time limitation.
-Practice is the key for all competitive exams.
-Candidates have to complete 180 questions with time duration of 3 hours.
+Practise is key, not only for NEET, but any competitive exam.
+Candidates have to complete 180 questions within a time duration of 3 hours.
 This means that they can dedicate only 1 minute for each question.
-Thus time management skill is essential for NEET Exam.
-Candidates should practice NEET sample papers and previous years’ question papers to improve their speed and accuracy.
-Solving question paper will also give them an idea about the question pattern, difficulty level of questions and question weightage in the exam.
-They can also analyze their weak and strong sections by solving mock papers.
+Thus, time management skill is essential for NEET Exam.
+Candidates should practice NEET sample papers and previous years’ question papers to improve their accuracy and speed levels.
+Solving question papers will also give them an idea about the question pattern, difficulty level of questions and chapter-wise weightage in the exam.
+They can also analyse their weak and strong areas by solving mock papers.
 Here is a list of Question papers from previous years:

 - NEET 2019 Question Paper with Answer Keys

 - NEET 2018 Question Paper with Answer Keys